Buy a distressed house — or build a brand new house — in the City of Rockford between March 17th and December 31, 2017.

-In other words, any home that you decide to build yourself, in the City of Rockford and Rockford School District.
+In other words, any single-family home that you decide to build yourself, in the City of Rockford and Rockford School District.

 If you’re unsure whether the house you’re interested will qualify, check with your Realtor or call the City of Rockford Finance Department at (779) 348‐7470 or (779) 348‐7467 to find out.

 Call the City of Rockford Finance Department at (779) 348‐7470 to verify that a property you are interested in purchasing qualifies for the program.